Dexpan - FAQ's

 1" Diameter Holes (smaller than we recommend)

-You may need to drill the holes 6 - 8" apart.
+You may need to drill the holes 4 - 8" apart.
+1” diameter holes may be ineffective in some materials.

 When is the best time to pour Dexpan?

 The best time to pour Dexpan is when the material temperature is coldest and material can gradually warm as the day progresses.

 An effective strategy is to drill holes the day before so you can pour first thing early the next morning.